Azraelx0/SEC335/Week2/Win-Local-Priv-Esc.md

 What does the RED/YELLOW/GREEN color coding indicate?
-Red means that the finding is critical and has a clear privilege escalation path Yellow means that the finding is a high-priority finding.
-You should look into this Green means that the finding is most likely safe or typical
+Red means that the finding is critical and has a clear privilege escalation path.
+Yellow means that the finding is a high-priority finding and you should look into it.
+Green means that the finding is most likely safe or typical.

 How long did the full scan take?
 What factors affect scan duration?

-The scan took hours to finish, it always seemed to stop on the registry password check section where it stopped, though it didn't freeze or hang
+The scan took hours to finish.
+It always seemed to stop on the registry password check section where it stopped, though it didn't freeze or hang.

 Task 2
 Downloaded the zip file to my kali machine, to get it to win10 machine used the same method as before